mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

-# Adding new projects to wrap
+# Adding new projects to WrapDB

-**If you don't have permissions to do something on this page, please open issue against https://github.com/mesonbuild/wrapweb/issues to let us know that you want to start new project.**
+If you don't have permissions to do something on this page, please open an issue at [wrapweb](https://github.com/mesonbuild/wrapweb/issues) to let us know that you want to start new project.

 ## Overview